-Coming in second on this list is Ferguson Wellman Capital Management is the top-rated financial advisory firm in the state of Oregon.
-Ferguson Wellman also tops SmartAsset’s list of the top financial advisor firms in Portland.
+Ferguson Wellman Capital Management is the top-rated financial advisory firm in the state of Oregon.
+Ferguson Wellman also tops SmartAsset’s list of the best financial advisor firms in Portland.

-Ferguson Wellman boasts plenty of certifications on its staff.
-The advisory team consists of a total of chartered financial analysts (CFA), certified financial planners (CFPs), investment adviser certified compliance professionals (IACCPs), among other certifications.
+Ferguson Wellman features plenty of certifications on its staff.
+The advisory team comprises chartered financial analysts (CFAs), certified financial planners (CFPs), investment adviser certified compliance professionals (IACCPs), among other certifications.

 Ferguson Wellman Capital Management Background

-Ferguson Wellman Capital Management has a board of directors that includes Ralph W. Cole, director, Dean M. Dordevic, director, Steven J. Holwerda, managing director and George W. Hosfield, director and chief investment officer.
-The firm was established in 1975, giving it one of the longest lifespans of any firm in Oregon.
+Ferguson Wellman is owned by employees and has a board of directors comprising Ralph W. Cole, Steven J. Holwerda, and George W. Hosfield.
+The firm was established in 1975, giving it one of the longest track records of any firm in Oregon.
 West Bearing Investments, meanwhile, was established in 2013.

 However, the one thing that remains constant at this firm is its active management of investments and portfolios.
-Other areas of focus for Ferguson Wellman include tax and cost efficiency, as both are important factors to consider to ensure an investment fits your personal profile.
+Other areas of focus for Ferguson Wellman include tax and cost efficiency.

 Northwest Capital Management

 The advisory staff at Northwest Capital Management features certified financial planners (CFPs), chartered financial analysts (CFAs), accredited investment fiduciaries (AIFs), qualified 401(k) administrators (QKAs) and an accredited asset management specialist (AAMS).
 These advisors typically manage the portfolios of individuals, high-net-worth individuals, pension plans, profit-sharing plans, government entities, charitable organizations and businesses.
-It also works with one soverign Indian tribe.
+It also works with one sovereign Native American tribe.

 Northwest Capital Management Background

-Chairman and chief compliance officer Frederick Payne, Jr. opened Northwest Capital Management in 1998 after having been involved in the financial services industry for 13 years.
-Today, Payne is a bona fide veteran, with 34 years of experience under his belt.
+Chairman and chief compliance officer Frederick Payne Jr. opened Northwest Capital Management in 1998 after having been involved in the financial services industry for 13 years.
 President Brent Petty, who joined the firm in 2005, became its majority owner in 2020.

-As far as individual services are concerned, Northwest Capital combines investment management and financial planning into one combined offering.
-You can customize this to include parts of estate planning, tax management, asset allocation creation and more.
+As far as individual services are go, Northwest Capital Management offers both discretionary and non-discretionary investment management, as well as financial planning.
+The latter may include estate planning, tax management, asset allocation creation and more.

 Northwest Capital Management explicitly states in its SEC-filed paperwork that "We believe that when you need to spend your money determines how you should invest your money."
 This notion that your time horizon dictates how your portfolio should be built is not commonly seen, as most similar firms will consider your risk tolerance first and foremost.
 However, being that a client's risk level is often determined by when they'll need their investment earnings, this ideology inherently takes risk into account.
-Northwest usually invests in domestic and global stocks, bonds, real estate, cash and alternatives.

-Aldrich Wealth, LP is a fee-based financial advisor firm that's located in Lake Oswego.
-It has other offices in California, Alaska and Oregon.
-The firm has an large number of advisory certifications that most notably include certified public accountant (CPA), certified financial planner (CFP), accredited investment fiduciarie (AIF), chartered retirement planning counselor (CRPC), personal finance specialist (PFS), certified divorce financial analyst (CDFA), certified health savings advisor (CHSA) and chartered financial analyst (CFA).
+Aldrich Wealth is a fee-based financial advisor firm located in Lake Oswego.
+It has additional offices in Oregon and California.
+The firm has an large number of advisory certifications that most notably include the certified public accountant (CPA), certified financial planner (CFP) and personal finance specialist (PFS) designations.

-Most of Aldrich Wealth's client base consists of individuals both with and without a high net worth.
+Most of Aldrich Wealth's client base is made up of individuals both with and without a high net worth.
 The firm also commonly serves retirement plans, charitable organizations, other investment advisors, corporations and businesses.
 Account minimums are negotiable and dependent upon several factors that go into the firm's client acceptance process.